 - Click “Copy To Clipboard” in the top section.

 3. Connect your domain name or subdomain.

 If you plan on using HubSpot’s website pages, landing pages, or blog, you’ll need to connect your entire site (or a few subdomains) to HubSpot.
-As an example, nectafy.com is hosted on WordPress, but we use HubSpot’s landing pages, which sit at explore.nectafy.com.
-There are unique instructions depending on your HubSpot plan and your current CMS.
+As an example, nectafy.com used to be hosted on WordPress, and we used HubSpot’s landing pages, which sit at explore.nectafy.com.
+Now, we have our entire site on HubSpot.
+Since these are two different approaches, there are unique instructions depending on your HubSpot plan and your current CMS.
 I recommend referring to the tutorial PDF (page 6) for this information.

 4. Set up lead tracking.